thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ```

 {{< notice info >}}
-`with` is a straightforward function to make constructing CST nodes easy.
-It just wraps our closure in calls to `builder.start_node` and `builder.finish_node` so we can't forget to keep them synced up.
+`with` is a helper to make constructing CST nodes easy.
+It wraps our closure in calls to [`builder.start_node`](https://docs.rs/rowan/0.16.1/rowan/struct.GreenNodeBuilder.html#method.start_node) and [`builder.finish_node`](https://docs.rs/rowan/0.16.1/rowan/struct.GreenNodeBuilder.html#method.finish_node) so we can't forget to keep them synced up.
 {{< /notice >}}

 We create a span that covers all our discarded tokens.
 As we do this, we also add an `Error` node to our tree containing all the tokens we discarded.
 If we're not already in an error, we emit the span as an error.
 We mark our nodes in the tree as an error regardless, but we only emit the error to the user if we're not already emitting an error.
 One final remnant remains in `expect`:

 ```rs
 fn expect(&mut self, token: Syntax, mut anchor: HashSet<Syntax>) {